mcne65/NEO.Game-Developer-Guide/GamingEngine/NEO_Cocos_Guide.md

         rpcClient.getAccountState(address).then......
     }
     ```
- 6. Now you can open the `neoWallet` screen & click run button to see the result with browser mode
+ 6. Now it is time to open the `neoWallet` screen & click run button to see the result with browser mode
     \
     \
      <img src="../images/cocos-run.png" alt="run project" height="300">

-    You need to use encrypted key and password to open a wallet, and wallet balance will be queried automatically.
+    Encrypted key and password are required to open a wallet, and wallet balance will be queried automatically.
     \
     \
      <img src="../images/cocos-demo.png" alt="demo result" height="300">

-Once you finish all the steps above, you should have learned:
+Once developers finish all the steps above, they should have learned:
 * how to integrate neo-cocos-sdk into Cocos Creator
 * how to write code to connect to NEO blockchain
 * how to use neo-cocos-sdk to communicate with NEO blockchain

-Now it is time to learn [NEO smart contract](../4.Smart_Contract_Development.md) and start building your NEO blockchain games with Cocos Creator.
+Now it is time to learn [NEO smart contract](../4.Smart_Contract_Development.md) and start building NEO blockchain games with Cocos Creator.

-For more functions and usages of neo-cocos-sdk, please refence to [neon-js docs](http://cityofzion.io/neon-js/docs/en/api/index.html).
+For more functions and usages of neo-cocos-sdk, please refer to [neon-js docs](http://cityofzion.io/neon-js/docs/en/api/index.html).

 ## 3. Sample
 *coming soon*